 The weeks of C25k do not have to coincide with calendar weeks.
 You may want to run every other day, or you may find you need more than one rest day between workouts…..both are fine.
 Listen to your body.

 Getting started, actually going out of your front door into the exposing view of neighbours and total strangers, is probably the hardest part of the entire programme for many.
 What you rapidly realise is that as soon as you are out jogging along, you become invisible to nearly everyone.
 You are far more likely to get positive comments from people who notice you, than negative ones.
 After a few sessions, you will be enjoying yourself so much, and your confidence will be such that you really won’t give a damn what anybody thinks.

 At times the demands will be tough.
 You may find that you cannot complete a workout.
 In that case, have a rest day and try again, maybe running even slower.
+Repeat that workout, not the whole week.
+If you complete, then move bravely onward.
 Each run is building your body, so be patient …….you will get there.
-A positive attitude is important and how to deal with the challenges is addressed in this post healthunlocked.com/couchto5...
+A positive attitude is important and how to deal with the mental challenges is addressed in this post explaining that there is no such thing as a failed run healthunlocked.com/couchto5...

 You can only fail this plan if you permanently head back to the couch.

 When anyone, however fit, starts a new physical training regime that they are not used to, they will suffer aches and minor pains initially.
 This is unavoidable but should you be in real pain, then your body is telling you to stop…...so do just that.